 HOAs and other similar associations have the ability to impose serious fines and penalties on the homeowner.
 If you were to ignore a fine, you could find yourself in a sticky situation whereby the HOA secures a lien against your property.
 A lien can seriously complicate matters if you wish to sell your home in the future.
 Ultimately, when fees, interest, and penalties are factored in, the total cost to the property owner can be many times the original fine amount.
 And that says nothing of the stress and inconvenience that it causes.

 The right choice in fence and hardware style will vary dramatically depending upon your HOA’s requirements and your own needs–namely, your reasons for installing the fence.
-Reasons can range from a desire for more privacy, to security, aesthetics or the safety of your children and pets.
-The fence you choose will depend on your HOA’s requirements, but as a contractor, I’ve found Fortress fencing products to work in many situations.
+Reasons can range from a desire for more privacy to security, aesthetics or the safety of your children and pets.
+The fence you choose will depend on your HOA’s requirements, but as a contractor, I’ve found Fortress Fence Products products to work in many situations.

 Fortress’ Versai Fence is a great pick for HOAs, particularly those that favor a wrought iron-like look and fences that create minimal view obstructions.
 This fence is also ideal for locations that are prone to strong winds and storms, which could bring down a solid fence structure.
-You can also choose from a number of different gate styles, including walk gates, drive gates and custom models.
-This particular style of fencing—available with top railing or in a picket fence style—is unique because of its layers of high-quality coating.
+You can also choose from a number of different gate styles, including walk gates, drive gates, and custom models.
+This particular style of fencing, available with top railing or in a picket fence style, is unique because of its layers of high-quality coating.
 The galvanized steel is coated with zinc before getting a special e-coat which protects the metal from corrosion due to moisture.
-Finally, a premium powder coating is used which includes UV inhibitors to protect the metal from sun and to promote a long lifespan and minimal maintenance requirements.
-This benefits you (no scrubbing at rust or repainting), but it also means you’ll be far less likely to come under fire from the HOA as the fence ages.
+Finally, a premium powder coating is used which includes UV inhibitors to protect the metal from the sun and to promote a long lifespan and minimal maintenance requirements.
+This benefits you, no scrubbing at rust or repainting, but it also means you’ll be far less likely to come under fire from the HOA as the fence ages.